Signed in as:

 The Utah Office of Vital Records and Statistics reports the homicide rate for Native Americans in Utah is 8.3 per 100,000, four times the rate for Whites at 2 per 100,000.

-The National Crime Information Center reported 5,712 incidents of missing Native American women, girls, and LGBTQ in 2016.
+The National Crime Information Center reported 5,712 incidents of missing Native American females.

 The Sovereign Bodies Institute estimates, from their ongoing investigation, that there are 34 cases of missing and murdered in Utah.